SenamP/SenamP/README.md

-I am an Undergraduate Computer Engineer with a strong passion for problem solving and an unparalleled commitment to excellence.
+I am a Java Backend Engineer with a strong passion for problem solving and an unparalleled commitment to excellence.
 I am an avid programmer, an adaptive and excellent team player with practical knowledge of modern software design patterns who is always looking to add value.

 I am a quick learner with a consistent history of mastering tools on the job in my previous roles.
 I am passionate about designing and building scalable software solutions that solve real world problems.
 I am well-organized and pro-active with phenomenal time management skills.